jaghaimo/stelnet/README.md

 ![Storage](https://github.com/jaghaimo/stelnet/raw/master/images/storage.gif)

-## Adding and Removing
+## Installation

-This mod can be added to existing playthrough - just enable it in the mod list and load the save.
+This mod can be added to an existing playthrough - just enable it in the mod list and load the save.

-This mod can be removed from existing playthrough - edit `data/config/settings.json` and set `stellicsUninstall` to `true`.
-Load the save, save the game, quit the game, and finally disable this mod in the mod list.
+This mod can be removed from an existing playthrough - edit `data/config/settings.json` and set `stellicsUninstall` to `true`.
+Then load the save, save the game, quit the game, and finally disable this mod in the mod list.